11 Google Data Studio Alternatives For Reporting Dashboards

 Geckoboard is a dashboarding platform that helps businesses present important data and metrics on a configurable dashboard.

-With over 80 pre-built integrations, you can connect quickly to your everyday tools.
-It connects to some marketing data sources, including Linkedin/Facebook/Google ads, Campaign Monitor, and Mailchimp.
+With 90+ pre-built integrations, you can connect quickly to your everyday tools.
+It connects to some marketing data sources, including Linkedin ads, Google AdSense, Google Ads, YouTube Analytics, and many others.

 You can incorporate a Geckoboard dashboard into websites or other corporate platforms like Microsoft Teams channel, Confluence, and Miro using a sharing link.